Termites are a real nuisance when they attack your place.

 These include Pressure treated wood (treated with chemicals and preservatives).

-Wood varieties such as redwood, cypress, cedar, bamboo, cement-bonded Oriented strand board (OSB), and painted wood.
+Wood varieties include redwood, cypress, cedar, bamboo, cement-bonded Oriented strand board (OSB), and painted wood.

 Can I make and use a homemade wood filler for termite damage?